confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-push-query.md

 #### Out-of-order events

 Accept events for up to two hours after the window ends.
-Events that arrive later than the grace period are dropped and not included in the aggregate result.
+Events that arrive after the grace period has passed are dropped and not included in the aggregate result.

 ```sql